Investigating layer-selective transfer learning of QAOA parameters for Max-Cut problem: Results

-Next, we optimize two or three layers among all five layers.
-Motivated from our observations in Fig. \ref{single_layer_5lrs}, we choose to optimize the first two or three layers exclusively.
-A comparative analysis of this optimization scheme with respect to other schemes is presented in Fig. \ref{multiple_layer_comparison}.
-For 12 node graphs, there are a few Max-Cut instances for which the parameter transfer results in a significantly low approximation ratio, the difference to all-layer-optimization being at least $10\%$.
-Such instances occur more frequently for 18 node graphs, which projects the poor transferability between donor and acceptor graphs with large difference in size.
-The figures also show that optimizing a small number of layers fails to reach an approximation ratio close to that obtained from all-layer-optimization.
-While optimizing the second layer alone results in an improvement of approximation ratio, the additional improvement resulting from optimizing two or three layers is not substantial.
+Next, we investigate the selective optimization of two or three layers among the total of five layers.
+Motivated by our observations in Fig. \ref{BOXPLOT_OVERn}, we choose to optimize the first two or three layers exclusively.
+A comparative analysis of this optimization scheme with full transfer and warm-start optimization is presented in Fig. \ref{multiple_scheme_compare}.
+It is clear that optimizing a subset of layers fails to reach an approximation ratio close to that obtained from warm-start optimization of all layers.
+We also observed that for large graphs (e.g. $N_{2}=18$), optimizing the second layer alone results in a pronounced improvement in the approximation ratio compared to full transfer.
+However, the additional improvement resulting from optimizing two or three layers is not substantial for both $N_2=12, 18$.

 We further investigate the trade-off between the approximation ratio $r$ and the optimization time $\tau$.
-In Fig. \ref{custom_metric_plot}(a) and (b), we show the average values of these two quantities with varying numbers of nodes.
-The averaging is done over 40 instances.
-We calculate the difference $\delta r$ between the approximation ratio obtained from a particular optimization scheme and that obtained from full transfer of parameters.
-We divide it by the corresponding optimization time, and average this ratio $\delta r/\tau$ over 40 randomly generated acceptor graphs.
-We plot the averged ratio in Fig. \ref{custom_metric_plot}(c), which shows that the time-efficiency trade-off is highest when optimizing the second layer alone.
-The efficiency of 2-layers and 3-layers optimization begin to surpass the all-layer-optimization only when the number of nodes is sufficiently high.
-Thus, the \textit{self-optimization} scheme for larger graphs is very costly in terms of optimization time, while introducing sub-optimization is much more efficient even though a percentage in the approximation ratio is lost.
+In Fig. \ref{custom_metric_plot}(a) and (b), we show the median values of these two quantities with varying numbers of nodes.
+These figures demonstrate that when selectively optimizing more than one layer, the gain in approximation ratio is very small, while the number of iterations needed to obtain the desired convergence is very high.
+On the other hand, optimizing the second layer alone requires only a few iterations.
+For $N_2=16, 18$, the cost function undergoes small oscillations near convergence, due to which the warm start optimization requires a significantly high $\tau$.
+However, for these large graphs, $\tau$ corresponding to two- or three-layers optimization is relatively low, and the improvement in $r$ over the single-layer optimization is higher than the cases when $N_{2}< 16$.
+Therefore, the efficiency of 2-layer and 3-layer optimization begins to surpass the all-layer optimization only when the number of nodes is sufficiently high.
+We could not use $N_{2}>18$ since the simulation time increases significantly.